GenerousLabs/share/do.md

 # Next

+- [ ] Why do I need to double press some buttons?
 - [ ] Remvoe parentLogger stuff, extend from rootLogger every time
 - [ ] Validate action shape in sagas
   - I introduced a bug where two actions had the same name